 The reason is that forest gardens emulate what nature does, which is basically the opposite of what traditional intensive gardening and agriculture do.
 This method is a type of permaculture, meaning that it works with nature.

-Food forest gardens battle weed, they suck up and store water for your plants (no watering!), they help ensure materials that would otherwise go to waste are put to work, they cover the soil to avoid erosion (think, dust bowl) and the list goes on.
+Food forest gardens battle weeds, they suck up and store water for your plants (no watering!), they help ensure materials that would otherwise go to waste are put to work, and they cover the soil to avoid erosion (think, dust bowl) and the list goes on.

 No matter where you are, this method of permaculture gardening is going to solve your problems because you are working with nature.